cenuno/opportunity_youth/references/INSTRUCTIONS.md

 To complete this project, you will need to turn in the following deliverables:

-1. A public GitHub repository
+1. A public GitHub repository.

-2. An environment.yml file that contains all the necessary packages needed to recreate your conda environment
+2. An `environment.yml` file that contains all the necessary packages needed to recreate your conda environment.

 3. A standalone `src/` directory that stores all relevant source code.

     + All functions have docstrings that act as [professional-quality documentation](http://google.github.io/styleguide/pyguide.html#381-docstrings).

-    + Well documented SQL queries with appropriate single-line or multiline comments.
+    + [Well documented](https://www.sqlstyle.guide/) SQL queries with appropriate single-line or multiline comments.

 4. A standalone `data/` directory that stores all relevant raw and processed data files

     + Be sure to include how the data was obtained!
-    + All large files are labeled in the `.gitignore` file.
+    + All large files are labeled in the `.gitignore` file to avoid having them accidently live in your commit history.

 5. A user-focused README.md file that explains your process, methodology and findings.